Japanese Garden Design in Canada | Nitobe to Nikka Yuko

 Key Design Principles

-Borrowed Landscape (Shakkei)
+Borrowed Landscape (Shakkei) With Canadian Scenery

-Seasonal Water Features
+Water Features Designed for Winterization

 Recommended Plants for Canada